-Lewis Hamilton is established as the leading Formula One driver of his generation and one of the all-time greats having taken numerous wins and Championships.
+Lewis Hamilton is established as the leading Formula One driver of his generation and one of the all-time greats.
+He's taken numerous wins and Championships.

-By 2020 he was a six-time World Champion (the second most of all time) with 88 individual race victories.
-His career total points score of 3563 (as of August 2020) is a record, as are his 92 pole positions, his 156 podium finishes and his three grand slams in a season.
+By 2023 he was a seven-time World Champion (the joint most of all time) with 103 individual race victories.
+His career total points score of 4443.5 (as of April 2023) is a record, as are his pole positions.
+In May 2021 he passed 100 pole positions – the second most of all time was 68 (more here).
+His 192 podium finishes and his three grand slams in a season are records too.
 He has the record points score for a season with 413.

 Lewis has also become a household name and has been credited with broadening the sport’s appeal, partly due to his environmental and social activism.